-A survey by Forrester Research indicates that 78% of B2B buyers rate the ability to track and trace orders as being very important to their overall satisfaction with their suppliers.
+A survey by Forrester Research indicates that 78% of B2B buyers rate the ability to have end-to-end visibility on orders as being very important to their overall satisfaction with their suppliers.
 With the increased competition in 2019, these statistics are impossible to ignore.

 In B2C logistics, activities normally take place in closed «networks» operated by the likes of Amazon, UPS, DHL EXPRESS and others.
 Hence, information for providing visibility across all activities and processes are available in their individual large, centralised ICT systems.
 In B2B logistics, several stakeholders are involved, each typically using their own local ICT solutions, which normally do not communicate with one another electronically.